Van Gogh in Arles: Explore his Provençal Artistic Adventure

 🖼️ Musée d'Orsay – Paris

-This landmark of Impressionism and Post-Impressionism houses Starry Night Over the Rhône, painted in Arles in 1888, as well as other works from this period.
+This high place of Impressionism and Post-Impressionism houses Starry Night over the Rhône, painted in Arles in 1888, as well as other works from this period.

-👉 The exhibition highlights the pictorial structure and the emotional tension of its paintings.
+👉 The exhibition highlights the pictorial structure and emotional tension of his canvases.

 🖼️ Art Institute of Chicago – United States

-One of the jewels of this museum is Van Gogh's Bedroom, painted in the Yellow House.
+One of the jewels of this museum is The Bedroom of Van Gogh, painted in the Yellow House.

-👉 This artwork is beautifully preserved and highlights the emotional simplicity of the artist's intimate space.
+👉 This work is beautifully preserved and highlights the emotional simplicity of the artist's intimate space.

 🖼️ Vincent van Gogh Foundation – Arles